Juniper/contrail-infra-doc/source/rfc/logs.rst

 Log curator's reponsibility is to plainly remove the logs after a defined period of time.
 To be able to maintain two different policies for nightly and reviews at the same time, we have two options:

 - separate review logs (e.g. /var/www/logs) and nightly logs (e.g. /var/www/nightly-logs)
 - expand log curator to be able to enforce different time policies for /var/www/logs and /var/www/logs/periodic-nightly

+If we are to use S3, we can use `S3 Object Expiration <https://aws.amazon.com/blogs/aws/amazon-s3-object-expiration/>`_ instead of Log Curator, allowing us to drop it completely.